TotallyNotNero/SwiftyLink/README.md

 For support inquires, you can find me in the Discord API server.

+It's worth mentioning that due to the rough state of the project, some events are not handled - leaving them to be ignored.
+For the most part, this is fine - however i'm aiming to handle every event AND leave exposed methods so interacting with them is very easy.
+This should be done by the mid-version codebase reinforcement.

 I have a few items i'd like to complete.
 - Remove the SwiftDiscord dependency (all it does is it talks to the API)
 - Fix some runtime errors